MuhtasimTanmoy/Trade-Journal/Terms.md

 `Volume:` The number of shares or other units of a security or other asset that are traded during a given period of time.

-`Open interest:` The total number of outstanding contracts for a particular security or other asset that have not yet been settled or closed.
+`Open Interest:` The total number of outstanding contracts for a particular security or other asset that have not yet been settled or closed.

-`Short selling:` The practice of selling a security or other asset that the seller does not own in the hopes of buying it back at a lower price in the future and profiting from the price difference.
+`Short Selling:` The practice of selling a security or other asset that the seller does not own in the hopes of buying it back at a lower price in the future and profiting from the price difference.

 `Volatility:` A measure of the amount by which the price of a security or other asset tends to fluctuate over time.